Do you plan to buy a collaborative robot? The cost is obviously a key factor in your decision.

 These differences can be explained by a number of factors:

-- The quality of manufacture and materials
+- Quality of the fabric and materials

-- Technological innovations and sensor precision
+- Technological innovations and sensor accuracy

 - This data may vary from day to day – this is only an estimate based on company statements and internet offers.

-- The ranking is based on average entry-level prices, for mid-range models
+- The ranking is based on average entry-level prices, for mid-range models.

 Low-cost and affordable cobots (8000-20000 USD)